maaydin/katacoda-scenarios/kubernetes-dojo/application-deployment/step2.md

 Create a namespace with your name.

+Change your default namespace with newly created one.

-Clone the microservices-demo repository https://github.com/microservices-demo/microservices-demo.
+Clone the example-voting-app repository https://github.com/dockersamples/example-voting-app.

-Go to deploy/kubernetes folder.

-Change all namespace settings at complete-demo.yaml manifesto.

 Deploy the application.